Geishas… if you’re like me, I am very curious about them and fancied a chance to be up-close with one.

 So while planning our Kyoto itinerary, I made sure that I get to experience Kyoto of old and new.
 Our first two nights in Japan were spent in Kyoto before heading to Takayama and Shirakawa-go.
 After these, we went back to Kyoto to explore the city some more and stayed for another two nights.
 In one of those nights, we decided to eat at a place recommended by the staff at our inn.
 We borrowed their bikes and off we went to eat a very affordable teshoku meal.
 I ordered a set of chicken karaage.
 After dinner, we headed to Gion hoping to see Kyoto’s geisha or geiko, as they are known locally.

 Meeting a Real Geisha

 ‘Gei’ means art and ‘sha’ means person.
 The word ‘geisha’ means, a person learned in the arts, or more accurately, a woman learned in the arts.
 Seeing a real geisha in Kyoto is very difficult because there are only a few of them.
 We traveled in February, not really a time for festivals.
-Kyoto’s geisha stages dance performances during Gion Festival in summer.
-Without a festival in cold February, our best bet is catching them on the streets of Gion in between performances.
+Kyoto’s geisha usually perform on the stage during Gion Festival in summer.
+Without a festival in cold February, our best bet is catching them on the streets of Gion in between private performances.

 After tens of blurred shots, I was able to capture this video and get up close.

-I console myself that she’s busy and hurriedly wants to get away from us, that’s why she appears not too friendly.
-But I think this is really asking more from her since we kinda ambushed her.
+I console myself that she’s busy and hurriedly wants to get away from us.
+And we wanted to be respectful.
+After all, this looks like a private time for her.
+I think this is already asking more from her since we kinda ambushed her.
 But all in all, this is a great encounter I will always remember when thinking about Kyoto.